I Care 4 U: Commercial performance

 I Care 4 U debuted at number three on the US Billboard 200 chart with first-week sales of 279,500 copies sold, placing Aaliyah with her biggest first-week sales.
 On the Top R&B/Hip-Hop Albums chart the album debuted at number one where it charted at the top spot for 7 consecutive weeks.
 In its second week, the album plummeted to number 17 on the Billboard 200 and to number two on the Top R&B/Hip-Hop Albums, selling 222,000 copies.
 In its third week, the album rose to number ten on the Billboard 200 and to the top of Top R&B/Hip-Hop Albums, selling 188,000 copies.
-In its fourth week, the album rose to number nine on the Billboard 200, selling 80,000 copies, with total first-month sales of 770,000 copies.
+In its fourth week, the album rose to number nine on the Billboard 200, selling 80,000 copies, with total first-month sales of 769,500 copies.
 On January 15, 2003, I Care 4 U was certified platinum by the Recording Industry Association of America (RIAA) and as of September 27, 2005 has sold over 1.6 million copies in the United States.

 Internationally, I Care 4 U was a commercial success as well, peaking within the top five in France, Germany, Switzerland and the United Kingdom.
 The album also peaked within the top ten in New Zealand and the Netherlands.
 In Europe, it peaked at number two on the European Top 100 Albums chart.
-The album has sold over six million copies worldwide.